 - Some nice photos from the day

-Why Take a Photo Workshop When You Visit Chiang Mai?
+Why Take a Photography Workshop or Tour When You Visit Chiang Mai?

 Chiang Mai is a visually stimulating city.
 The surrounding countryside and travel locations are also wonderful.
 Taking a photography workshop with us when you visit will set you up.
 Not only for great photos on the day, but for a lifetime of travel.
 After taking a Chiang Mai Photo Workshop you’ll be better educated and equipped to produce more interesting photos of your travels.